evanacox/sapphire/docs/src/sir.md

 Storage is simply considered to be a set of bytes that happen to store a given set of values.

 ## Types

+### Function Signatures

+These are not quite "types"

 ### Aggregates v.
 Primitives